Hellboy: Dogs of the Night

 Hellboy: Dogs of the Night is a 2000 American video game for the PC, developed by Cryo Studios.
 It was ported to the PlayStation as Hellboy: Asylum Seeker, developed by Hoplite Research and released in 2003.
-The Hellboy game is based on Dark Horse Comics' science fiction comic book series Hellboy, written and drawn by Mike Mignola.
+The Hellboy game is based on Dark Horse Comics' horror comic book series Hellboy, written and drawn by Mike Mignola.

+Gameplay

+Players control Hellboy in a third-person perspective across six levels.
+Levels consist of separate stages broken up by puzzles and enemies that can differ across each.
+The game plays mainly as a graphic adventure where the player must solve puzzles in order to advance with some fights with enemies scattered throughout the game.
+To combat opponents, Hellboy uses either his fists including his stone "right hand of doom" or different weapons that can be found throughout the game including a torch, a gun, and a sword.